Score

 NINA BERGER — Product Manager

-I have 340 support tickets in 6 months from installers who can’t complete SSH setup.
-That’s not theoretical — that’s lost revenue and delayed building handovers.
-If we disable Telnet, we need to give them something that actually works.
+340 support tickets in 6 months from installers who can’t complete SSH setup.
+Lost revenue, delayed handovers.
+Kill Telnet and we need to give them something that works.

 Sophie Laurent